-My band was already making a comfortable living playing music and had a large following of over 500 in a local market..
+My band was already making a comfortable living playing music and had a large following of over 500 in a local market.
 Although proud of the accomplishment and success, I had an emptiness, something was missing.
 I wanted to understand music at a deep level.
-It was my art, my craft, my livelihood and I wanted to master it and be proud.
+This was my art, my craft, my livelihood and I wanted to master it and be proud.
 I wanted to have something I could call my own.
 I didn’t understand what my friend meant at first but over time became enlightened with the wisdom of experience.

 What I learned over time

 Being an educated, thoughtful, proficient musician vs. banging four chords or rocking the blues scale in 5 forms, in one key, have almost nothing to do with each other.
 You can make money in the music business with little to no talent.
 You can even make it big with minimal talent as a musician.
 I lived it.
 When I started playing, I knew about 5 chords, 10 songs, had a horrible vocal technique, and was still able to make a living playing.

 Music and the music business have very little to do with each other.
 The focus of the music business is money; Motivate a crowd to excitement, sell drinks, keep customers coming back and keep a steady paycheck.
 That’s the job of the performer.
 I brought my friends into party with me, they brought their friends, and we filled the clubs making the owners happy by making their cash register till ring.
 There’s nothing wrong with making money, everyone has to, including musicians.
 This is simply the nature of the business.
 But, for the serious musician/artist, it is flawed.

 There are so many different facets of music and the music business a young budding player can easily get confused, lose focus, take bad advice and spend years traveling down the wrong road.

 This subject can fill a book but for our purpose, we will filter down.
 In its raw form, music can be broken down and thought of as combinations of sounds and silence, air movement, and vibrations.Let’s move past that and discuss music’s purpose.